Black Friday Sale!

 Tuning

-One quick thing to note about EQ and audio mixers is the “British” style EQ circuits.
-You might see some audio mixers advertised with British EQ, which means they were designed to emulate EQ circuits that were popular in England in the 1950s, 60s, and 70s and gave British rock bands of these eras their signature sound.
+You might see some audio mixers advertised with “British” EQ.
+It means they were designed to emulate EQ circuits that were popular in England in the 1950s, 60s, and 70s and gave British rock bands of these eras their signature sound.

 Microphone